coleifer/huey/docs/guide.rst

     def every_three_minutes():
         print('This task runs every three minutes')

-The same scheduler that handles enqueueing tasks which are scheduled to run in the future also handles enqueueing periodic tasks.
-Once a minute, the scheduler will check to see if any of the periodic tasks should be called, and if so will place a message on the queue, instructing the next available worker to run the function.
+Once a minute, the scheduler will check to see if any of the periodic tasks should be called.
+If so, the task will be enqueued for execution.

 .. note::
-    Because periodic tasks are called independent of any user interaction, they should not accept any parameters.
+    Because periodic tasks are called independent of any user interaction, they do not accept any arguments.

-Similarly, the return-value for a periodic task is discarded, rather than being put into the result store.
-The reason for this is because there would not be an obvious way for an application to obtain a :py:class:`Result` handle to access the result of a given periodic task execution.
+Similarly, the return-value for periodic tasks is discarded, rather than being put into the result store.
+This is because there is not an obvious way for an application to obtain a :py:class:`Result` handle to access the result of a given periodic task execution.

 The :py:func:`crontab` function accepts the following arguments: